 - 10. What will happen to my out-of-state license?

 - 11. When can I get a carpool conviction sealed in Las Vegas, NV?

 - 12. Will I get deported for a carpool violation?

-- 14. Can I go to trial for a carpool case in Las Vegas, NV?
+- 14. Can I go to trial for a carpool case?

 If you have been injured by a vehicle that was driving illegally in a carpool lane, you may be entitled to substantial money damages.
 Contact our Las Vegas personal injury attorneys to learn more.